 - Death Ray: Used by Vella to fight Mog Chothra.

 Dead Eye God/Alex: Well, heck.
 Let's just call a death ray a death ray.

-Double Entendre: Curtis' stool remarks.
-Though he is actually talking about chairs, the way he says them can be interpreted as meaning a different kind of stool.
+- Double Entendre: Curtis' stool remarks.
+Though he is actually talking about chairs, the way he says them can be interpreted differently.
 The whole thing is even noticed by Vella.

 Shay: "Hey, Marek, wanna take a hit off this air tank?"

 - Eldritch Abomination: Mog Chothra is a near-textbook example of an inscrutable, invincible, monster who seems to play by its own rules of physics, has a biological form that makes no natural sense (including eyes all over its body and Combat Tentacles,) and is subject to awe and reverence by the population around it.
 Ultimately subverted by the Twist Ending of Act I, where it's revealed to be Shay's ship.